This post is also available in: Spanish

-This is part two on a Lenten series of articles written on the works of Mercy for Our Sunday Visitor making clear that while charity must begin at home, it cannot end there for Christians who wish to be faithful to the Scriptures and the teaching of the Church.
-For part I of the series, on the meaning of mercy, click here.
+The traditional works of mercy show that while charity must begin at home, it cannot end there for Christians who wish to be faithful to the Scriptures and the teaching of the Church.
+Our hearts and our works of mercy, must have a universal or “catholic” reach.

 But when the Church was born on Pentecost Sunday, it was comprised of people of every nation under heaven who each heard the good news in their own native tongue (Acts 2).
 God’s plan had always been for humanity to be one family.
 Sin had divided and scattered us (Genesis 12) but now, in a reverse of the Tower of Babel, the many tongues of the human race become a sign of unity, not alienation.
 Christ had died for all and, in the Great Commission (Matthew 28:19), had sent his apostles to all.
 And so his Church was not to be a sect for the chosen few, but for every “tribe and tongue and people and nation” (Revelation 7:9).
 That’s why at least from the beginning of the second century, the Church was called “Catholic,” from the Greek words meaning “according to or for the whole.”
 The Catholic Church makes the “whole” treasury of Christ available to the “whole” world.